 Skeleton Screens

 Recently, I noticed this screen while accessing Facebook app on my phone.
 This screen indicated that the app is loading the screen real slow, BUT bit by bit.
 While the app worked this way, it made sure that each UI element's 'skeleton' was loaded beforehand and then content was loaded one after the other in a lazy loading manner.
-I didn't know what to call it at the time, but a little later, I found out this is called a Skeleton Screen
+I didn't know what to call it at the time, but a little later, I found out this is called a Skeleton Screen.

 "A skeleton screen is essentially a blank version of a page into which information is gradually loaded."